valar/docs/getting-started/index.md

 # Getting started

-At this point, we assume you have got access to Valar by registering for the invitation list.
+At this point, we assume you have got access to Valar.
+If you don't, you won't be able to continue from here.
+As Valar is invitation-only right now, access can only be obtained by being invited by another user.
-If you have not done that already, you should head back to [our website](https://valar.dev) and do that first.

 ## Obtaining an API token